M66B/FairEmail/FAQ.md

 * The email server does not support push messages
 * The keep-alive interval is lower than 12 minutes

+Some people are asking for [UnifiedPush](https://unifiedpush.org/) to be added to reduce battery consumption.
+However, the app can only receive push notifications if the email server sends them.

 <br />

 <a name="faq40"></a>